cloud-hypervisor/cloud-hypervisor/README.md

 $ popd
 ```

-Multiple arguments can be given to the `--disk` parameter, currently the firmware requires that the bootable image is on the first disk.
+Multiple arguments can be given to the `--disk` parameter.

 ### Custom kernel and disk image